Edit your site's fonts, colors, and page layout.

 Use the options in the Site styles and Design panels to make style changes to your site.
 You can edit global styles to make changes that apply to your whole site for a consistent look, or you can style individual sections.

-We recommend experimenting with the Style Editor as you build your site.
-By testing your template's tweaks, you'll get a grasp of what's possible in your template and reach a design you'll love.
+This guide reviews how to use style options, called "tweaks," to change the look of your site.
+We recommend experimenting with the different design options as you build your site.
+By testing different fonts, colors, and page settings, you'll get a grasp of what's possible and create a design you'll love.

 Find a style tweak

 To open the Site styles panel, click the paintbrush icon in the top-right corner while editing any page.

 From there, click the site element you'd like to change, like Fonts or Colors.
 Use this guide for more detailed steps on each panel.
 You can also open site styles in the Home menu by clicking Design, then Site styles.

 To close site styles, double-click the page preview, click the paintbrush icon, or click Close at the top of the panel.
 Your style changes will remain intact until you save or undo them.

 With site styles closed, you can make more fine-tuned changes by editing a specific section.
 To style a section, hover over the section, then click Edit Section, or the pencil icon.
 Section styles override site-wide styles.